Azure/azure-sdk-for-net/sdk/digitaltwins/Azure.DigitalTwins.Core/samples/Readme.md

 // SELECT * FROM DIGITALTWINS WHERE (IS_NUMBER(Humidity) OR IS_DEFINED(Humidity))
 // OR (IS_OF_MODEL("dtmi:example:hvac;1") AND IS_NULL(Occupants))
-DigitalTwinsQueryBuilder logicalOpsNested = new DigitalTwinsQueryBuilder()
+DigitalTwinsQueryBuilderV1 logicalOpsNested = new DigitalTwinsQueryBuilderV1()
     .SelectAll()
     .From(DigitalTwinsCollection.DigitalTwins)
     .Where(q => q